alifiroozi80/CKA/CKA/README.md

     sudo vim /etc/kubernetes/manifests/kube-apiserver.yaml
     ```

-* Note that with Number `2`, you are going to
+* Note that with option number `2`, you are going to
-  get `The connection to the server IP:6443 was refused - did you specify the right host or port?` error for a while; so
+  get `The connection to the server IP:6443 was refused - did you specify the right host or port?` error for a while, so
-  you have to wait a couple of minutes to kube-apiserver start again...
+  you have to wait a couple of minutes to `kube-apiserver` start again...
-* New CIDR block only applies for newly created Services, it means old Services still remains to the old CIDR block, for
+* New CIDR block only applies for **newly** created Services, it means old Services still remains to the old CIDR block, for
   testing:

 ```shell